-A beautiful terrarium evokes our memories of a lost paradise: lush jungles, moist tropical air, and rain forest by the ocean.
+A beautiful DIY terrarium evokes our memories of a lost paradise: lush jungles, moist tropical air, and rain forest by the ocean.

 In order to make a terrarium that looks natural and stays healthy with minimal care, let’s look at a few basic yet important considerations first-

 There are two types of terrariums: open and closed, which will determine the choices of your terrarium plants.